static-web-server/static-web-server/docs/content/configuration/environment-variables.md

 Specify a logging level in lower case.
 Possible values are `error`, `warn`, `info`, `debug` or `trace`.
 Default `error`.

 ### SERVER_LOG_REMOTE_ADDRESS
 Log incoming requests information along with its Remote Address (IP) if available using the `info` log level.
+Default `false`.

 ### SERVER_ERROR_PAGE_404
 HTML file path for 404 errors.
 If the path is not specified or simply doesn't exist then the server will use a generic HTML error message.
 Default `./public/404.html`.